 - An Broc has a protected status under Irish and European law – this status means nothing when 6,000 snares are laid down every night in this reckless, pointless and shameful Government policy.
 Because the government have classed this nationwide culling as an 'experiment', the badger's protected status can be swept aside by them under EU law.

-- Although Minister Creed announced at the beginning of this year that a vaccination programme will be introduced in the future and culling "gradually phased out" this is not happening yet or soon enough.
+- Although Minister Creed announced at the beginning of 2018 that a vaccination programme will be introduced in the future and culling "gradually phased out" this is not happening yet or soon enough.
 This needs to have happened already.

 In Northern Ireland and in Wales a fairly successful TB management programme is in place.
 Badgers are captured and tested for TB.
 If their tests are negative they are vaccinated and returned to their home.
 If they test positive, they are unfortunately put down.
 Bovine TB is at a much lower rate in the North of Ireland than in the Republic and the vulnerable badger there is also protected not just from culling but also from the disease after vaccination.